evnp/3cursion/README.md

-3d-recursion
+3cursion
 ============

-A simple modelling tool that can be used to create recursive 3-dimensional objects.
+A simple modelling tool that can be used to create recursive three-dimensional objects.